cminyard/linux-ipmi-driver-test/README.md

 * 2000 - The IPMI test helper connection.

+You can power the VM on with:

+    ipmitool -U ipmiusr -P test -I lanplus -H localhost -p 9001 chassis power on

+Or you can use ipmicmd:

+    openipmicmd -k 'f 0 6 1' lan -U ipmiusr -P test -p 9001 localhost

+You can connect to the console with:

+    solterm lan -U ipmiusr -P test -p 9001 localhost

 After this, transfer the modules to the target:

     scp -P 5556 Zx86_64/drivers/char/ipmi/*.ko \